cpraveen/numa/float.md

 123.45 &= 0.12345 \times 10^{3}
 \end{align*}

-i.e., a fractional part and exponent; here we have used five decimal places.
-While a real number may have an infinite number of digits in its fractional part, on a computer, we have finite memory and we can store a few digits.
+i.e., a fractional part in $(0,1)$ and exponent; here we have used five decimal places.
+While a real number may have an infinite number of digits in its fractional part, on a computer, we have finite memory and we can only store a few digits.

 ## Floating point numbers $\float$

-In general we can use any base $\beta$ for the number system.
-On a computer using base $\beta$, any non-zero number $x$ is written as
+In general, we can use any base $\beta$ for the number system.
+On a computer using base $\beta$, any non-zero number $x$ is of the form

 $$
 x = s \cdot (.a_1 a_2 \ldots a_t)_\beta \cdot \beta^e = \textrm{(sign)} \cdot